Harry-Yates/radioplayer-react-rebuild/README.md

 ### :man_student: Learnings:

 -   React
-    -   Installing Create React App and generating the project
+    -   Installing Create React App and generating the project.
-    -   Refactoring elements using JSX
+    -   Refactoring elements using JSX.
-    -   Creating React components
+    -   Creating components.
-    -   Adding Keys
+    -   Adding Keys.
-    -   Destructuring arrays and objects
+    -   Destructuring arrays and objects.
-    -   Working with the useState Hook and useEffect
+    -   Working with the useState Hook and useEffect.
-    -   Displaying data from an API
+    -   Fetch/display data from multiple APIs.
-    -   Handling loading states
+    -   Handling loading states.
-    -   Deploying to Git Hub Pages
+    -   Deploying to Git Hub Pages & Netlify.

-### :interrobang: Future Improvements & Current Bugs:
+### :interrobang: Future Improvements:

-React Router
+-   React Router

--   Would have been handy to spend more time with React Router.
+    -   The App is static, but I ran out of time to implement React Router and set up different routes to pages.

+-   Test Driven Development

+    -   I could have made better use of the Jest testing platform and React testing library.
+    -   Made good use of Strict Mode to follow best practices and flag areas for improvement.

+-   Vanilla JS

+    -   The project highlighted areas I need to improve on, such as scoping, callbacks, passing functions, short circuiting and array methods.

+-   Conditional Operators
+    -   I couldn't get all of these operating how I'd like, so if there are less than four songs in the API playlist, the App crashes :grimacing:.

 ### :computer: Tech used in this specific repository: